 - Wash your hands regularly with soap and water and touch your face as little as possible.

 - Cough and/or sneeze into the crook of your elbow.

 - Use contactless payment when entering or leaving the parking garage.

 - The accompanying of patients and visiting during your stay at the outpatient clinic is limited.
-Bring no more than one companion with you and invite no more than one visitor during your stay.
+Bring no more than one companion with you and invite no more than two visitors during your stay.
+They may be present at the same time.
 For more information, please refer to our visiting rules.

 - Please do not arrive at the hospital too long before the time of your appointment (no more than 10 minutes).
 If you are too early, please wait in the central area (het Plein/the Square or de Passage) at the hospital entrance.

 - Follow the most direct route to your appointment and leave the hospital immediately after your visit.